ankitkmisra/SoC-2020-Gestures-for-3D-Space/README.md

 ### [Transfer Learning](https://github.com/ankitkmisra/SoC-2020-Gestures-for-3D-Space/tree/master/Transfer%20Learning)

 This directory contains two Jupyter notebooks, in which I used transfer learning from the VGG16 and the ResNet50 convolutional bases respectively (pre-trained on the ImageNet dataset) to build a model for gesture recognition.
 The data used came from the [Fingers](https://www.kaggle.com/koryakinp/fingers) dataset on Kaggle.
 I learned through this experience that transfer learning really helps boost the model's performance quite a bit.
+Click [here](https://drive.google.com/drive/u/0/folders/1PCRWk8fMBj7ucNOA0Gm3-OzzSRrbeMrT) to access the trained models, saved in H5 files.

 ### [Learning PyTorch](https://github.com/ankitkmisra/SoC-2020-Gestures-for-3D-Space/tree/master/Learning%20PyTorch)

 This directory contains a single Jupyter notebook I wrote when learning the basics of PyTorch.
 PyTorch was not used further in this project.

+[Here](https://docs.google.com/document/d/163U7340cbnPRj59ZZtbEYa4ANk13sTHwe9OMeZgA3Aw/edit) is a link to my progress report from the SoC 2020 project.

 ## Citations and Resources Used